Skip navigation

 Course summary

-The PhD is Sociology is a three year full-time (six years part-time) programme.
+The PhD in Sociology is a three year full-time (six years part-time) programme.
 You will examine an important societal challenge of your choice, supervised by a member of staff who is an expert in their specialised area of research.
-Our staff are experts, often internationally renowned, in a variety of key areas of sociology, and centres such as the Cathie Marsh Institute for Social Research (CMI).
+Our staff are experts, often internationally renowned, in a variety of key areas of sociology, and centres such as the Cathie Marsh Institute for Social Research .
 We provide a wealth of opportunities for postgraduate researchers.
-Some of our main research themes include:
+Our research fits into six key clusters :

 Entry requirements